typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 If more instances are required, scale ConductR to the desired total schedulers using the `Instances` within `Edit Service` not the `Scale` dialog.
 Ensure that all of the instances are healthy before proceeding.
 Multiple core schedulers are recommended for resilience however schedulers are not required on all nodes.

+_To stop a deployed and running ConductR in DC/OS cluster, be sure to follow the instructions on the [Cluster Stop](ClusterStop#DC/OS-mode) page._

 ## Integrate with the DC/OS CLI

 These instructions for managing ConductR require the [[CLI|CLI]] to be installed.